Jentlebright/Projects/README.md

-# Here are 2 projects related to Analytics
+# Here are my projects related to Analytics.